railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

    *Definition of a workcenter*

+.. tip:: Missing fields

+	If some fields such as :guilabel:`Analytic Journal, General Account` in the view are missing, you have to install the module `analytic_account`.

-A workcenter must have a name and a code.
+A workcenter must have a name.
 You then assign a type: machine, human resource, tool, and a description of operating hours or functionality.
 The figure :ref:`fig-mrpwkc` represents the hours from Monday to Friday, from 08:00 to 18:00 with a break of an hour from 12:00.